 Here’s how the new structure benefits you and your family:

 Lessons are designed for students of all ages and abilities

-- Students receive personalized attention by highly-trained instructors
+Students receive personalized attention by highly-trained instructors

-- Allows us to communicate progress effectively
+Small group setting allows us to communicate progress effectively

 To read more about the lesson structure, visit our youth swim lesson page.